Ageas will become one of the first insurers in the UK to offer a new scheme which will help protect flood victims from further devastation.

 *Ageas is offering Build Back Better to any new or existing buildings insurance customer from June 1 whose:

 Properties will be eligible if they are the customer’s primary residence, has been flooded by coastal, river or flash flooding and where the claim is expected to cost over £10,000.
-The property also needs to have been built before 2009, be located in a high risk flood area or have suffered previous flooding at some point.
+The property also needs to be located in a high risk flood area or have suffered previous flooding at some point.